aheadlabs/devops-toolset/devops/README.md

     * /environment.py => create_environment_variables()

 If it is not possible to create any functionality in the new platform, please create the related functions anyway and log to the stdout why it can't be implemented.

+## Literals

+Literals are stored as dictionaries inside a Literals*.py file in every module root.
+Yo can use `/devops/LiteralsCore.py` as an example.